 We encourage developers to talk to us at the earliest stages of planning their development using our pre-development enquiry service to understand how water and wastewater services may be provided to the proposed development.

-Before submitting a planning application we also encourage developers to investigate if any assets or infrastructure crosses their site.
-It is the developer's responsibility to understand what is above or below ground and how this relates to their proposed development.
+Before submitting a planning application we also encourage developers to investigate if any assets or infrastructure cross their site.
+It is the developer's responsibility to understand what is above or below ground, and how this relates to their proposed development.
 This can sometimes have a significant impact on how a development is delivered.

 A number of companies offer mapping services, including United Utilities.
 If you would like to purchase a sewer or water plan from us please see our Property Searches service.